 Rewriting more than 4 - 6 equations in their various forms is unnecessary and will become boring to the student.
 We want to avoid boredom.

 The point is to engage the child and get them thinking; and to become fluent and creative in their mathematical communication and use of mathematical symbols.

-Rewrite Trains With A Missing Rod: Gattegno kids have been doing a variation of finding the missing number for four chapters now.
+Rewrite Trains With A Missing Rod: Gattegno kids have been creating and solving missing rod problems for four chapters.
 We started by taking two rods of different lengths placing them side by side, and finding the rod that would make the lengths equivalent.

 This step is important as it allows the child see what is happening long before we start adding the mathematical language.

-We did this again when we worked with letters, and now we come at it again with number study.
+First we used just the rods, then we worked with letters back in chapter 3, and now we come at it again with number study.
 Because your student, back in chapter 3, created her own expressions using a missing rod, this will seem like an old familiar friend to her.